lbuk/portfolio-website/_portfolio/BrownfieldGrids.markdown

 	<img class="col two" src="{{ site.baseurl }}/img/register_nlud_rainham_consul_avenue.png" alt="" title=""/>
 </div>

 The project formed part of my thesis - Anatomy of a Brownfield: Mapping Previously Developed Land in London.
-The aim of the research was to provide a spatial and temporal analysis of brownfield land.
+The aim of the research was to provide a spatial and temporal analysis of brownfield land at city-level, district-level and street-level.

 <div class="img_row">
 	<img class="col one" src="{{ site.baseurl }}/img/brownfield_register_greater_london.png" alt="" title=""/>